niedzielski/shebang/readme.md

 serious.

 ## Script Guidelines
-- Must use `#!/bin/sh` when wrapping the interpreter, otherwise use `#!/usr/bin/env interpreter`
 - Must be self-contained as a single file executable
-- Must work as any filename but should be named after interpreter in the `demo` directory
-- Must echo the first argument passed in
 - Must support any number of interpreter arguments inline
+- Must use `#!/bin/sh` when wrapping the interpreter, otherwise use `#!/usr/bin/env interpreter`
+- Must echo the first argument with zero exit status
+- Must exit with nonzero status when no argument
+- Must work as any filename but should be named after the target program
 - Should be a paradigm (terse, clear, extensible)

 ## License (Public Domain)